-- P Passing; the notation of "P" is given in field placements or other courses which are graded on a pass-fail basis (see description on Pass-Fail courses below). - HP High Pass; the notation of "HP" is sometimes awarded for work in the Legal Analysis, Research & Communications courses if the course is not graded on a letter grade basis.
-The High Pass grade recognizes a high quality of work product. - CR Credit, the notation "CR" is used upon successful completion of a capstone course. - Incomplete; the notation "I" is entered in lieu of a grade when a student fails to complete required written work.
+Grade Description Р Passing; the notation of "P" is given in field placements or other courses which are graded on a pass-fail basis (see description on Pass-Fail courses below).
+CR Credit, the notation "CR" is used upon successful completion of a capstone course. $ \\$ I Incomplete; the notation "I" is entered in lieu of a grade when a student fails to complete required written work.
 The student must present to the instructor good reason for the delay and obtain permission to submit the work late.
 If this provision is not observed by the student, an "F" will be entered as the grade.
 If permission is obtained and the work is completed within one year, the grade earned in the course will be entered in lieu of the "I." Otherwise, an "F" will be entered as the grade.

-- NC No credit; the notation "NC" is used by the instructor where a student has not successfully completed a capstone course or field placement, or in the instance where a student has been absent for more than the maximum number of allowable absences in a course, but is otherwise performing satisfactorily. - DP Dropped course while passing. - DF Dropped course while failing (counts in G.P.A.). - W Withdrawal from all currently registered courses.
+NC No credit; the notation "NC" is used by the instructor where a student has not successfully completed a capstone course or field placement, or in the instance where a student has been absent for more than the maximum number of allowable absences in a course, but is otherwise performing satisfactorily.
+DP Dropped course while passing.
+DF Dropped course while failing.
+W Withdrawal from all currently registered courses.